 Use of Space

-The new building structure will include as follows:
+So, the new building structure will include as follows:

 Ground Floor: a large waiting area and reception, office space, consulting rooms and specialist treatment rooms with associated ancillary facilities.